zincio/apidocs/source/index.md

 # Introduction

-Zinc offers the underlying API for apps that need real-time order placing capabilities.
-With a single POST request, you can order an item from one of our supporter retailers.
+Zinc lets you buy things from popular online retailers, including Amazon.com, with  a single POST request.
+Zinc also lets you get prices and descriptive information about products from supported retailers

 ### Quick start